sovervo/jsgamelauncher/README.md

 - npm install
 - `node index -rom /full/path/to/game.js` (clone sample game at https://github.com/monteslu/jsgames/tree/main/tuxgame or find other games at https://github.com/monteslu/jsgames)

 You can also just run the game directly without using jsgamelauncher.
 The goal is to make web games that also work on a low end device but the web is a first class citizen.
 Check out the [Simple Vite](https://github.com/monteslu/jsgames/tree/main/simple-vite) example.
+Most examples will run on the web with `npm run dev`.

 ## Notes on Installing to a device